ChrisZcu/CheetahTraj/README.md

 * src.main.java.vqgs.vfgs.PreProcess.java: Pre-process for the original dataset.

-* src.main.java.vqgs.vfgs.VFGS.java: The VFGS algorithm mentioned in the paper.
+* src.main.java.vqgs.vfgs.VFGS.java: The VQGS algorithm mentioned in the paper.
 Store all the result into static files.

-* src.main.java.vqgs.app.VFGSColor.java: The VFGS+ algorithm with color attribute mentioned in the paper.
+* src.main.java.vqgs.app.VFGSColor.java: The VQGS+ algorithm with color attribute mentioned in the paper.

 * src.main.java.vqgs.app.ScreenShot.java: get the screenshot of the result, the figures are all in the *data/figure_result*.